JeffersonDing/CTF/pico_CTF_2021/web/startup_company/README.md

-# SQL injection for SQLITE

-So, go to the register page and these stuff trigger a database error.
-Then what?
+# Startup Company
+This is a `SQLi` challenge that involves leaking table data in order to find the flag.
+I Registered for an account and entered the payload into the `donation` input bar by removing it's `number only` class via the debug console and I get an `database error`.
+Now what?

+## Method

-Supposed to extract table names and stuff using SQLi
+We are supposed to extract table names and stuff using SQLi

 Reffer to `Empire 1 ` from pico2019